-- 10. This Land Acquisition and Resettlement Plan (LARP) was prepared based on the preliminary design prepared by the Design Institute Teploelektroproject in April 2012.
-Initial assessment was made by the TA Resettlement Expert in April June 2013.
-This LARP aims to provide preliminary assessment of the Project impacts and plan needed compensation/rehabilitation measures.
+10. The land acquisition and resettlement plan (LARP) was prepared based on the preliminary design prepared by the Design Institute - Teploelektroproject in April 2012.
+Initial assessment was made by the technical assistance resettlement expert in April-June 2013.
+The LARP aims to provide (i) preliminary assessment of the project impacts, and (ii) plans needed for compensation/rehabilitation measures.

-- 11. According to this design estimated amount of additional required land was 21 ha.
-However, during designing process and negotiation with GOU some updates were received, e.g. plan for the additional second power block and new gas pipeline for the Takhiatash TPP.
+11. According to the design, estimated amount of additional required land was 21 ha.
+However, during designing process and negotiation with the government, some updates were received, e.g. plan for the additional second power block and new gas pipeline for the Takhiatash TPP.
 Considering above mentioned changes in the plan, Takhiatash TPP has applied and received permission for designing on 40 ha land.
 In addition, TPP has planned to connect new gas pipeline along existing one.
-The right-of-way (ROW) of the new gas pipeline is estimated about 2 km, starting from gas distribution station to TPP.
+The right-of-way (ROW) of the new gas pipeline is estimated to be about 2 km, starting from gas distribution station to TPP.

-- 12. Therefore, this LARP has considered expansion of TPP to the south with 40 ha with permanent impact and about 2 km length ROW with temporary impact due to gas pipeline.
+12. Therefore, this LARP has considered expansion of TPP to the south with 40 ha with permanent impact and about 2 km length ROW with temporary impact due to gas pipeline.
 Exact amount and location of required land will be defined after clarification of following pending issues:

-- i. type of cooling system,
+- i. type of cooling system

-- ii. method of water treatment,
+- ii. method of water treatment

-- iii. number of power blocks,
+- iii. number of power blocks

-- iv. new gas pipeline route.
+- iv. new gas pipeline route

-13. Considering above mentioned, this LARP needs to be updated after approval of the detailed design.
+13. Considering the above mentioned, the LARP needs to be updated after approval of the detailed design.
 The LARP update will require a field survey to confirm or identify additional AHs and APs, systematic consultation with AHs and APs; disseminate the entitlement matrix and grievance redress mechanisms.